Bright Futures Breakfast

 In holding this fundraising breakfast, the College seeks to extend this scholarship opportunity to be able to offer it to more than one Year 7 student per year.
 Proceeds raised will support this worthy scholarship fund, in order to extend its reach to multiple students each year.

-We invite our alumni of Damascus College, Sacred Heart, St Paul’s and St Martin’s in the Pines, and the wider community, to enjoy a sumptuous breakfast, network with other alumni and community members, and to hear from guest speakers who are recognised members of the community.
+We invite our alumni of Damascus College, Sacred Heart, St Paul’s and St Martin’s in the Pines, and the wider community, to enjoy a sumptuous breakfast, network with other alumni and community members, and to hear from a guest speaker who continues to make a difference.

 GIVING TO BRIGHT FUTURES

-BRIGHT FUTURES SCHOLARSHIPWhen families are in crisis, disaster strikes or financial disadvantage is overwhelming, keeping kids in school and on track to succeed can be challenging, if not impossible.
+BRIGHT FUTURES SCHOLARSHIP (Primary School Principal Recommendation only)When families are in crisis, disaster strikes or financial disadvantage is overwhelming, keeping kids in school and on track to succeed can be challenging, if not impossible.
 Around the world, 124 million children and youth are out of school.
 We believe that a brighter future starts with an education and giving a child the opportunity to thrive at Damascus College is the aim of the Bright Futures Scholarship.

 Established in 2018 the Damascus College Bright Futures scholarship sponsored by the Sisters of Mercy (John Thirsk Estate), Fr Brendan Davey and Damascus College, is for the purpose of supporting students and families who are experiencing financial or personal disadvantage, and who demonstrate a strong commitment to social justice activities and contribute to their local community, but may not otherwise be able to afford a Catholic education.